ariessunfeld/quick-ternaries/src2/DEVNOTES.md

 - view41-plot-7.py fixes the bug about loading workspace
 - view41-plot-8b.py fixes bug where after switching plot type, column scaling widgets for old plot type still showed
 - view-A.py : naming had gotten messy; starting fresh with this version.
 Future versions will increment the letter.
 Fixed advanced setup menu connections.
+- view-B.py connects point selection with javascript and PlotlyInterface.
+Style changes to buttons in the bottom banner.
+- view-C.py uses isort and black to clean up code and imports, and docformatter to handle long docstrings and comments.
+Fixes bug where column scaling wasn't getting included in the save file.